calvingsmith/rhis-builder-satellite/README.md

 Basic Steps:
 1. Set sat_primary in the inventory to the FQDN of a @Base RHEL 8 build system (virtual, physical or prepared cloud image (non-RHUI)).
 2. Create a directory with for the FQDN of the sat_primary server under the host_vars directory. (e.g. rhis-builder-satellite/host_vars/rhissat.mydomain.com)
-3. Copy the contents of the satellite.example.ca directory into your directory created in the previous step.
+3. Copy the contents of the satellite.demo.net directory into your directory created in the previous step.
 4. Update the inventory file and set [sat_primary] to the FQDN of your system that will become the satellite.
 5. Update the variables to suit your configuration.
 For details on all the varibles see variable_notes.md
 6. Configure your secrets.
 For details on secrets see rhis-builder-vault_SAMPLE.yml